cosmos/gaia/UPGRADING.md

 #### An Important Note for Node Operators

-We recomment that validators to temporarily upgrade their hardware before attempting the upgrade to offset any risk associated with migrating from cosmos-sdk v45 to v47.
+We recommend validators to temporarily upgrade their hardware before attempting the upgrade to offset any risk associated with migrating from cosmos-sdk v45 to v47.

 These are the recommended revised hardware requirements for the upgrade: